Cost of Living Comparison Between Sweden and Australia Cost of Living Comparison Between Sweden and Australia

 Public transport is 15% more expensive in Sweden.

-Salaries are 26% higher in Australia.
+Salaries are 28% higher in Australia, and purchasing power comes out stronger in Australia.

 City Median Internet Speeds Comparison (Updated April 2026)